Dissipating quartets of excitations in a superconducting circuit: Discussions

 \subsection{High-order dissipators from high-order interactions}

-{ In earlier experimental works realizing high-order dissipation channels, these were obtained from low-order interactions.
-Among other examples, autonomous parity recovery in a superconducting resonator was achieved by combining dispersive interactions and a set of single and two-photon drives~\cite{gertler2021protecting}, autonomous stabilization of the GKP code was achieved by combining Rabi interactions and sequences of single-photon drives~\cite{royer2020stabilization,de2022error,lachance2024autonomous}, and a four-to-two photon exchange interaction---which could be used to engineer a four-photon dissipation channel---was obtained by cascading off-resonant two-to-one photon exchange interactions in a Raman configuration~\cite{mundhada2019experimental}\footnote{In that work, the auxiliary mode was not designed to dissipate excitations at a sufficiently large rate to turn the interaction into an effective four-photon dissipation channel.}.
+In earlier experimental works realizing high-order dissipation channels, these were obtained from low-order interactions.
+Among other examples, autonomous parity recovery in a superconducting resonator was achieved by combining dispersive interactions and a set of single and two-photon drives~\cite{gertler2021protecting}, autonomous stabilization of the GKP code was achieved by combining Rabi interactions and sequences of single-photon drives~\cite{royer2020stabilization,de2022error,lachance2024autonomous}, and a four-to-two photon exchange interaction---which could be used to engineer a four-photon dissipation channel---was obtained by cascading off-resonant two-to-one photon exchange interactions in a Raman configuration~\cite{mundhada2019experimental,note6}.
 We argue that this approach can lead to the opening of spurious dissipation channels entailed by each low-order primitive involved in the generation of effective high-order interactions.
 For instance, in the Raman scheme, finite detuning of the pumps to two-to-one photon transitions can excite levels which should nominally be only virtually excited.
-Such excitations would directly lead to a logical flip of the encoded cat-qubit if the engineered dissipation channel were employed toward this goal.} \\
+Such excitations would directly lead to a logical flip of the encoded cat-qubit if the engineered dissipation channel were employed toward this goal. \\